 WASHINGTON – The Science Coalition (TSC) released the following statement after Congress passed a continuing resolution (CR) to provide stopgap funding for the federal government, including key research agencies, averting a government shutdown through December 11:

 Although this short-term funding bill pushes back the threat of a government shutdown, this stop-and-go pace of funding the federal government is detrimental to America’s research enterprise,” said TSC President Lauren Brookmeyer.
 Short-term solutions are insufficient for federal research agencies as they cope with delays and disruptions to non-COVID related work.
-Patchwork funding arrangements hurt ongoing research projects, hinder economic growth, and leave the United States vulnerable to the next publichealth crisis.
+Patchwork funding arrangements hurt ongoing research projects, hinder economic growth, and leave the United States vulnerable to the next public-health crisis.

 The solution for stabilizing the research ecosystem requires predictable, sustained long-term funding coupled with emergency research reliefWe urge Congress to protect the future of innovation and discovery by passing a robust spending package for Fiscal Year 2021.”